 Background: On 31 December 2019, WHO was alerted to several cases of pneumonia of unknown origin in Wuhan City, Hubei Province, China.
 The cause was found to be a novel coronavirus, SARS-CoV-2.
 The disease caused by this novel virus has been named COVID-19.
 The outbreak of COVID-19 was declared a public health emergency of international concern in January 2020.
 The disease has since spread, with an enormous impact on the health and well-being of individuals and populations worldwide.
 It has further caused major disruptions to various sectors of society and the economy across the globe.

-Vaccines are a critical tool in combating the pandemic.
-In the rapidly evolving field of COVID-19 vaccines, WHO has to date issued interim recommendations on the use of Pfizer-BioNTech, Moderna, AstraZeneca, Janssen and Sinopharm vaccines (5-9).
+Vaccines are a critical tool in combating the COVID-19 pandemic.
+In the rapidly evolving field of COVID-19 vaccines, WHO has issued to date interim recommendations on the use of a number of COVID-19 vaccines (9).